ozra/onyx-lang/README.md

 Status
 ------

+* Onyx will be considered "design stage"/pre alpha while settling it.
+Input (RFC's) on the syntax and language in general is **highly welcomed**!
-* The project is in very early experimental alpha "concept design" stage.
-The intention is that it remans in design stage until enough input and consensus from different developers to get the language in a "collectively correct direction" has been acquired.
+* The intention is that it remains in design stage until enough input and consensus from different developers has been acquired, to get the language in a "collectively correct direction".
-* Consider Onyx a "private repo" for the nearest time being.
+* Getting the syntax settled first, while leaving some semantics unimplemented until "safe" to implement.
 * The "core semantics language" Crystal is in alpha, close to beta.
-* Clarity of error messages if most lacking atm (aside from syntax not being set in stone).
-That's a project that will be contributed directly into Crystal where possible, else in Onyx only (where applicable).

 Installing
 ----------

 Instructions to come.

 Documentation
 ----------